 For Edgar Cayce, the unconscious contains all the experiences of past and present lives that have generated suffering as well as all our thoughts; it does not forget anything.
 The process of comparing the content of the unconscious with that of history then gives the individual the opportunity to integrate her experience by making the links between past-life and present events and her feelings of today.
 That allows her to transform or even to free herself, because what separates events from one life to another is not the time that has elapsed between the two, but the perception that the individual has of them and the effects that result from them.
 This confirms her experience or adjusts it accordingly if she had misinterpreted prior events; that can only help her in her process of transformation.

 I have explored the phenomenon of reincarnation with a method I developed called Historical Evolutionary and Affinitive Reincarnation (HEAR)©.
-This methodology is based on the elements developed by Cayce (2006), Stevenson (1985), Semkiw (2003), Von Ward (2008), Matlock (2019), and my own research on biographies and history.
+This methodology is based on the elements developed by specialists in reincarnation like Cayce (2006), Stevenson (1985), Semkiw (2003), Von Ward (2008), Matlock (2019), and my own research on reincarnation and history.
 This approach permits recovery from emotional wounding and sufferings, blockages, traumas, and unresolved symptoms of Post-Traumatic Stress Disorder (PTSD) from previous lives.
 I also intend to use this methodology to awaken the awareness of the evolving soul, which “is the true self of the human being, what makes each one of us uniquely ourselves” (Friedman & Hartelius, 2015, p.
 162).

 HEAR is based on the theory that an individual can understand and realize herself through an examination of her personal and karmic history.
 It uses the analysis of one or several of her previous lives by means of research accessing historical data, combined with psychotherapy and hypnosis sessions to uncover more information.
 This material is then compared to the life of the individual who is incarnated today.
 This rich process helps her resolve blocks and traumas that have no apparent cause in the present life, but are paradoxically reactivated by current experiences.